 What is the best transport to BMO Field?

-GO Transit to Exhibition Station and TTC services around Exhibition Place should be useful options.
+GO Transit to Exhibition Station is the most direct rail option, with TTC streetcar and bus services around Exhibition Place covering local arrivals.

 Do fans need a visa for Toronto World Cup 2026?